bluekitchen/btstack/port/max32630-fthr/README.md

 Additional debug information can be enabled by uncommenting ENABLE_LOG_INFO in the src/btstack_config.h header file and a clean rebuild.

 ## TODOs
+  - Support for BTSTACK_STDIN
   - Add flash-openocd to Makefile template
   - Implement BTstack Flash interface to support link key storage in flash memory.
   - Add Eclipse CDT projects for max32630fthr
+  - Implement hal_led.h to control LED on board